Skip to main content

 Farragut, Tennessee · FDIC Cert #57348

-Southeast Bank is an FDIC-insured bank (Certificate #57348) with $2.8B in total assets and $2.5B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Southeast Bank, an FDIC-insured bank (Certificate #57348) with $2.8B in total assets and $2.5B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Farragut, Tennessee, the bank maintains a Tier 1 capital ratio of 14.01% (Well-Capitalized) and a nonperforming loan ratio of 2.60%.
-BankHealthData assigns a composite Health Grade of C (61/100).
+BankHealthData assigns a composite Health Grade of C (61/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Southeast Bank (FDIC cert 57348) is a mid-sized bank with $2.8B in total assets and $2.5B in deposits, based in Farragut, Tennessee.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.